 - The Choice of Premium: Because of the low premiums, most of the people wish to port the policy.
 But, to fulfill this need, many a time, insurers reduce the coverage.
 As a result, in the long run, the policyholder ends up paying more to cover his/her needs.
 So, before jumping the ship, check the premium vis-à-vis coverage.

 - Technical Snags: Filling the portability application with wrong or incorrect information and non-availability of previous policy documents are some of the issues that can lead to rejection of the applicant’s portability application.
 According to IRDAI guidelines, a portability request should be made at least 45 days before the date of renewal of the current policy.
 If there is a delay, the new insurer can refuse to accept your application.
-Therefore, it is important that you initiate the process well in advance, say about 90 days to be on the safer side.
+Therefore, you must initiate the process well in advance, say about 90 days to be on the safer side.

 Benefits of Porting a Health Insurance Policy